Cup: Religion

-Practices in many religions around the world, including the Ancient Greek and Roman religions included libations, the pouring of a small amount of liquid onto an altar, image or just onto the ground.
+Practices in many religions in the world, including the Ancient Greek and Roman religions, included libations, the pouring of a small amount of liquid onto an altar, image or just onto the ground.
 Some shapes of cup, such as the wide and shallow Greek phiale (Roman patera, more a dish than a cup) seem mainly to have been used for this, while others were used for both this and drinking.
 The rhyton, especially the types with a hole in the bottom, was one of many cup shapes used for libations.
-Libations were common at the start of informal social occasions involving drinking, where the normal cups were presumably often used.
+Libations were common at the start of informal social occasions involving drinking, where normal cups were presumably often used.

 The most traditional Chinese ritual bronze vessel for libations, the jue, has a large pouring lip, and may be regarded as a type of jug rather than a cup.

 In the Christian ritual of Communion, adherents drink from a cup of wine (or a wine substitute) to commemorate the Last Supper of Jesus.
 A chalice is often used for this purpose.
 Chalices are usually handleless metal cups on stems; originally such shapes were standard secular elite drinking cups, and many examples such as the Royal Gold Cup have been used for both religious and secular purposes over their history.

 Cuisine

-The word "cup" is also used as a unit of capacity: the capacity of a "typical" cup, varying slightly from place to place; it is mostly used in recipes.
-The measuring cup, an adaptation of a simple cup, is a standard tool in cooking that has been in use at least as far back as Roman times.
+The word "cup" is also used as a unit of capacity: the capacity of a "typical" cup, varying slightly from place to place is mostly used in recipes.
+The measuring cup, an adaptation of a simple cup, is an accessory used in cooking that has been in use since at least Roman times.

 Apart from serving as drinking vessels, cups can be used as an alternative to bowls as a receptacle, especially, for soup.
 Recipes have been published for cooking various dishes in cups in the microwave.
 Although mainly used for drinking, cups can also be used to store solids for pouring (e.g., sugar, flour, grains, salt).

 Medicine

 Cupping therapy uses heated cups applied to the body to raise the skin, for which a variety of health benefits are claimed.
 In the Western world, this is regarded as alternative medicine.
 Antimonial cups were made of antimony.
 If wine was kept in them for some hours, and then drunk, there was an emetic or laxative effect.

-Coconut cups, in Europe typically expensive standing cups with silver mounts, were long believed to have a range of medical benefits, including (like the rarer rhinoceros horn cups), the ability to detect or neutralize poisoned drinks.
+Coconut cups, in Europe, are typically expensive standing cups with silver mounts, and were long believed to have a range of medical benefits, including (like the rarer rhinoceros horn cups), the ability to detect or neutralize poisoned drinks.

 Spa cups are special cups that are used to drink mineral or thermal water directly from a spring, developed in north-west Bohemia during the 17th century and are now part of Czech folklore.